Raed-Faez-277/OS-Assignment3-Raed-Faez/ASSIGNMENT_DOCUMENTATION.md

 3. Multi-threading requires careful design to avoid errors

 **Most challenging aspect**:
+Understanding where to place locks correctly in synchronization.
 **What I'm most proud of**:
+coding synchronization without errors.
 ---

 **End of Documentation**